gtunes-dev/fspulse/docs/src/configuration.md

 ## Finding `config.toml`

-The location of `config.toml` depends on how you're running FsPulse:
+The `config.toml` file is stored in FsPulse's **data directory**.
+The location depends on how you're running FsPulse:

 ### Docker Deployments

-When running in Docker, the config file is located at **`/data/config.toml`** inside the container.
+When running in Docker, the data directory is **`/data`**, so the config file is located at **`/data/config.toml`** inside the container.
 FsPulse automatically creates this file with default settings on first run.

 To access it from your host machine:
 ```bash